StephenChips/stephenchips.github.io/_drafts/2023-02-17-SwiftUI：Gesture.markdown

 }
 ```

 When I first tap the text, the `gestureSingleTap` will perform, and the underlying events get reserved.
-Wwhen I tap again, there will be two touch events in total, thus causing `gestureDoubleTap` to perform.
+When I tap again, there will be two touch events in total, thus causing `gestureDoubleTap` to perform.
 The result will be same if I swap these two gesture's order, that is `gestureSingleTap().simultaneously(with:gestureDoubleTap())`.

 ```swift
 struct DemoView: View {